choutkamartin/choutkamartin/README.md

-### Hey! 👋
+### Hey there! 👋
-I'm Martin.
-A full-stack developer.

-I used to translate applications such as [Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission) or [Bitwarden](https://bitwarden.com/).
+I'm Martin, a full-stack developer passionate about building clean, reliable software.

+👨‍💻 Outside of coding:
+- 🔐 I’ve helped translate popular apps like [Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission) and [Bitwarden](https://bitwarden.com/).
-I used to do 3D models and drawings related to engineering.
-Check out my profile on [GrabCAD](https://grabcad.com/martin.choutka-1).
+- 🛠️ I used to design 3D models and technical drawings for engineering projects.
+You can check out my work on [GrabCAD](https://grabcad.com/martin.choutka-1).

-If you wish to contact me you can do so via e-mail: [email@martinchoutka.cz](mailto:email@martinchoutka.cz)

-Have a great day!

-#### Pro tip
-> Always check the capitalization of your imports.
-If the capitalization is wrong, then:
->
-> - Windows will be okay
->
-> - Linux will have a seizure
->
-> Might save you the wondering why Docker image won't build correctly 🤦
+#### 📫 Get in Touch
+Want to collaborate or just say hi?

+Shoot me an email: [email@martinchoutka.cz](mailto:email@martinchoutka.cz)